The Ride to Happiness: Statistics

 The Ride to Happiness is 108.3 ft tall, 3,018.4 ft long, and reaches a top speed of 55.9 mi/h throughout the ride.
 The coaster runs two trains, each of which has four cars that seat four riders in two rows of two, for an occupancy of 16 riders per train.
 The layout features two linear synchronous motor (LSM) launches and five inversions (6 inversions if the double inverting dive loop is counted twice), holding the world record for most inversions on a spinning coaster.

 Model

 The Ride to Happiness is a Mack Rides Xtreme Spinning Coaster, which is a larger spinning coaster model capable of performing launches and inversions.
 Prior to its opening, the first and only other Xtreme Spinning Coaster was Time Traveler at Silver Dollar City in Branson, Missouri, of the United States.
 The model had first been placed on the market in 2016, and Time Traveler made its world premiere in 2018, setting several spinning coaster records in the process.

 Theme

 The Ride to Happiness is themed to the world-renowned Tomorrowland music festival.
 The theming elements were created by the Plopsaland and Tomorrowland creative groups.
-A soundtrack based on the composer Hans Zimmer's Tomorrowland Hymn was also created exclusively for the park, and will be played on board the ride.
+A soundtrack based on the composer Hans Zimmer's Tomorrowland Hymn was also created exclusively for the park which plays on board the ride.